- Sixth Form

 Recreational badminton is also available on Wednesdays and Saturdays for players just wishing to keep fit and have fun.
 Junior Badminton also runs in our MAP programme for those wanting to improve their game for squad consideration.

 Basketball players have access to the normal games programme (three sessions a week) plus additional shooting and individual coaching sessions with the Head Coach, Cameron Seeley.
 Players also have access to additional Strength and Conditioning sessions with elite coaches.
 Nutrition and Sports Psychology are also available to players on a one to one basis.
 We have strong links to the Regional set up and have several players involved in the South West programme which is the pathway to the National team squads.
+Some players also compete for Taunton Tigers in the England National leagues.

-Millfield is the premier chess venue in the West of England, and as such Millfield pupils are able to play a whole host of tournaments and competitions onsite, as well as competing nationally and internationally.
+Millfield is the premier chess venue in the West of England, and as such Millfield students are able to play a whole host of tournaments and competitions onsite, as well as competing nationally and internationally.

-Millfield is one of the finest cricketing schools in the UK, known not only for our exceptional achievements but also for our ability to cater for pupils of all abilities.
+Millfield is one of the finest cricketing schools in the UK, known not only for our exceptional achievements but also for our ability to cater for students of all abilities.
 Seventeen teams are in active competition against schools across the region (13 boys and 4 girls).
 The U14 and U15As and Meyers XI fixture lists are largely made up of fixtures against counties, county academies and university teams.

 The thriving girls’ programme has two squads (U15s and Senior) which includes numerous county fixtures and matches against Somerset, Wales, universities and MCC Ladies’ teams.